 A quiche usually has a crust.
 There is no folding of ingredients.
 They are mixed in with the eggs like a frittata and usually contain more than one cheese.
 A quiche is baked with no prior stove top cooking.
 So, the major differences between a quiche and a frittata are the quiche is entirely baked and has a crust.
 Still following?

 There are many low-carb bloggers on the Internet who post quiche recipes.
 There are some delicious coconut flour/almond flour crust recipes.
-But that is not as simple as our quiche recipe and no matter how hard they try, it is not as low carb!
+But that is not as simple as our quiche recipe.
+Most importantly, no matter how hard they try, it is not as low carb!
 We make a simple, no skillet, “crustless quiche” with cooked spinach, ricotta cheese, ham, and mushrooms.

 A quiche is a perfect way to use leftover vegetables, meats, and cheeses.
 Although the nutrition will change, our recipe can be modified for different vegetables such as asparagus, green beans, peppers, and tomatoes.
 For meats, you may want to try bacon or shredded roast beef for variety.
 The key is to eliminate the crust.
 It is not needed, our quiche will form, set, and cut beautifully right from the baking dish.

 Cheddar cheese is a perfect cheese for any egg bake dish.
 It enhances the flavor and firmness.
 We also love ricotta cheese in our breakfast bakes and quiche recipes.
 It adds a creamy texture and flavor that makes each bite literally melt in your mouth.
-The ricotta is the key ingredient in this recipe – don’t skimp on the ricotta!
+Certainly, the ricotta is the key ingredient in this recipe – don’t skimp on the ricotta!